psy0rz/zfs_autobackup/README.md

 Number of key(s) added: 1

-Now try logging into the machine, with:   "ssh 'root@pve.server.com'" and check to make sure that only the key(s) you wanted were added.
+Now try logging into the machine, with:   "ssh 'root@server1.server.com'" and check to make sure that only the key(s) you wanted were added.

 root@backup:~#
 ```
+This allows the backup-server to login to `server1` as root without password.

 ### Select filesystems to backup